Understanding Risk Reduction

 Since many factors affect cancer risk and we can control only some of them, we can’t avoid some amount of risk.
 For example, the most common risk factors for breast cancer, being born female and getting older, are not things you can control.

-Most risk factors for breast cancer that we have some control over are linked to only a small increase or decrease in risk.
+Most breast cancer risk factors we have some control over are linked to only a small increase or decrease in risk.

 This means there’s no one behavior that will prevent breast cancer.
 It also means there’s no one factor that will cause it.
 Even a person with a BRCA1 or BRCA2 inherited gene mutation doesn’t have a 100% chance of getting breast cancer.